Ed Brown Massad Ayoob Signature Edition 1911 Review

 Ayoob’s signature is laser-engraved on the slide.

 Naturally, all Ed Brown Hardcore parts are used; you can find the full listing on the Ed Brown Products Web site and in the company’s catalog.
-Suffice to say, most if not all of the parts, except springs, are made by Ed Brown Products.
+Suffice it to say, that most if not all of the parts, except springs, are made by Ed Brown Products.

 To personalize this gun, Ayoob’s signature is laser engraved on the right side of the slide, with his name repeated on the left.
 Beneath this, “Signature Edition” appears in square-cut lettering.
 Retailing at $2,720, the gun ships with Ayoobsad Ayoob’s Book of Concealed Carry.